joshua-fogg/joshua-fogg.github.io/technical-interviews.md

 - Unit tests.

 Interview:
-- are they coding when unpaid?
+- Are they coding when unpaid?
-- love industry?
+- Love industry?
-- get excited -- yo check this!
+- Get excited -- yo check this!
+-